clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 1.59 seconds
 ```
-* Providing the --reason flag gives us the explicit reason why Nmap concluded that the system is up or a particular port is open.
+* Providing `--reason` gives the explicit reason why Nmap concluded that the system is up or a particular port is open.
-* In this console output above, we can see that this system is considered online because Nmap “received arp-response.”
+  * Can see that this system is considered online because Nmap 'received arp-response.'
-* On the other hand, we know that the SSH port is deemed to be open because Nmap received a “syn-ack” packet back.
+  * Know that the SSH port is deemed to be open because Nmap received 'syn-ack' packet back.
-* For more detailed output, you can consider using -v for verbose output or -vv for even more verbosity.
+* Use `-v` for verbose output or `-vv` for even more verbosity.
 ```
 sudo nmap -sS -vv 10.10.252.27